 Once known as Computer Associates, CA Technologies is moving toward becoming known as Computer Apps.
 One of the world's largest software companies, CA provides tools for managing networks, databases, applications, storage, security, and other systems.
 Primarily serving large enterprises, its applications work across both mainframes and cloud computing environments.
 It current focus is on developing applications for cloud and mobile computing, and DevOps (development operations).
 Most of its software license sales come from subscriptions (primarily 3- to 5-year terms).
 The company also offers consulting, implementation, and training services.
-It sells worldwide to businesses, government agencies, and schools directly and through various resale channels.
+It sells worldwide to businesses, government agencies, and schools directly and through resellers.

-In 2015 (ended March) the US remained the company's largest single geographic location by revenue, accounting for 61% of sales.
-Europe accounted for about a quarter of CA's revenue during 2015.
+In 2016 (ended March) the US remained the company's largest single geographic location by revenue, accounting for 68% of sales.
+Europe accounted for about 20% of CA's revenue during 2016.